josephburnett/jd/README.md

 When patching (-p) FILE1 is a diff.

 Options:
   -p         Apply patch FILE1 to FILE2 or STDIN.
   -o=FILE3   Write to FILE3 instead of STDOUT.
   -set       Treat arrays as sets.
   -mset      Treat arrays as multisets (bags).
   -setkeys   Keys to identify set objects
   -yaml      Read and write YAML instead of JSON.
   -port=N    Serve web UI on port N
+  -f=FORMAT  Produce diff in FORMAT "jd" (default) or "patch" (RFC 6902).
+  -t=FORMATS Translate FILE1 between FORMATS.
+Supported formats are "jd",
+             "patch" (RFC 6902), "json" and "yaml".
+FORMATS are provided as a pair separated by "2".
+E.g. "yaml2json" or "jd2patch".

 Examples:
   jd a.json b.json